jacobmarks/Original-Wolfram-Quantum-Framework/README.md

 ```
 qs = QuantumFiniteDimensionalState[{{"BasisState", {0}}]
 ```
-Extract information about the quantum state such as its purity, Von Neumann entropy, and number of qubits using keywords.
+Extract information about the quantum state such as its purity, Von Neumann entropy, and number of qudits using keywords.
 For example,

 ```
 qs["BasisStates"]